sthewissen/MVP/README.md

 MVP API
 --
 There is a current MVP API made available at: https://mvpapi.portal.azure-api.net/.
+I'm sure there are wrappers out there already or maybe we could roll our own.
 It exposes methods for the following:

 - `GET` GetContributionAreas
 - `GET` GetContributionById